Exporting Measurements From Your Measurement Software

 - The leading "*" character required of comment lines in the FRD format is not strictly necessary to import them into MSO successfully.

 - Lines of text containing frequency response data can use the "dot" character or the comma for the decimal separator, as long as all lines of data are consistent in this regard.

-- MSO allows the use of the comma as a decimal separator to accommodate Room EQ Wizard and other software that conforms to cultural conventions for the decimal separator when exporting measurements as text.
+- MSO allows the use of the comma as a decimal separator to accommodate older versions of Room EQ Wizard and other software that uses the operating system's specified locale to determine the decimal separator when exporting measurements as text.

 - For this reason, commas must not be used to separate columns of data (as in a .csv file).
 Do not use the .csv format to export your measurement data.

 To export a measurement in FRD format in REW, select a measurement and choose File, Export, Export measurement as text.
 In newer versions of REW, the following dialog box will appear.

 Before continuing, check the status of Use smoothing of measurement:.
 If it does not say None, you should dismiss this dialog and remove smoothing from all measurements using the procedure in the measurements section.